Horyuji Temple Yumedono incense holder by Rakusai Onishi

 Light celadon glaze

-The feldspar glaze is mixed with traces of iron and titanium and fired in a reducing furnace at 1240°C to create a gray-green color that gives the ware a calming look reminiscent of the color of Asuka roof tiles.
+The gray-green color, achieved by adding trace amounts of iron and titanium to the feldspar glaze and firing it in a reduction furnace at 1240°C, gives the piece a calming color reminiscent of the color of Asuka roof tiles.

-Prominent engraved lines <br data-start="802" data-end="805">A thin layer of glaze accumulates on the rafter lines and pillar grooves carved with a bamboo spatula before drying, and the contrast of shadows emphasizes the architectural rhythm.
+Prominent engraved lines <br data-end="805" data-start="802">A thin layer of glaze accumulates on the rafter lines and pillar grooves carved with a bamboo spatula before drying, creating a contrast of shadows that emphasizes the architectural rhythm.

-One-piece molding → lid cutting <br data-start="870" data-end="873">After sculpting the lump of clay, the lid is cut horizontally on the base and the joint is polished to ensure smooth opening and closing.
+One-piece molding → Lid cutting <br data-end="873" data-start="870">After sculpting the lump of clay, the lid position is cut horizontally on the base and the joint is polished to ensure smooth opening and closing.

 4. Yumedono and the Tea Ceremony

-The Yumedono Hall is the oldest surviving octagonal hall designated as a national treasure, and is also famous as the hall where the "Kuse Kannon" is enshrined.
-It is the "Hall of Awakening" with the anecdote that Okakura Tenshin and Ernest Fenollosa opened the secret Buddha statue in 1884.
+The Yumedono Hall is the oldest surviving octagonal hall designated as a national treasure, and is famous as the hall where the "Kuse Kannon" statue is enshrined.
+It is also known as the "Hall of Awakening," with the anecdote that Okakura Tenshin and Ernest Fenollosa opened the doors to the secret Buddha statue in 1884.

 In the tea ceremony,